Discover the tastiest deer recipe

 Preparation method

-1. Marinate the venison with the red wine, thyme, bay leaf, garlic and shallots.
-Let this soak in the fridge for at least 4 hours.
+1. Marinate the venison with the red wine, thyme, bay leaf, garlic, and shallots.
+Let this marinate in the refrigerator for at least 4 hours.

-2. Heat a frying pan with butter and olive oil.
-Remove the leg of venison from the marinade and brown it all around.
+2. Heat a Dutch oven with butter and olive oil.
+Remove the venison from the marinade and brown it all over.

-3. Add the marinade and game stock to the pan and simmer for about 1.5 hours on low heat.
+3. Add the marinade and game stock to the pan and let it simmer for about 1.5 hours on low heat.

 4. Remove the venison from the pan and let it rest.
-Sieve the sauce and let it reduce to desired thickness.
+Strain the sauce and reduce it to the desired thickness.

-5. Serve the venison leg with the red wine sauce.
+5. Serve the venison with the red wine sauce.

 [product=wooden-pepper-mill-salt-mill]